(registration for summer courses)

 N.C. journalism teachers and media advisers can qualify for free in-state tuition, lodging and books through this program.
 The fellowships, awarded on a first-come, first-served basis, are valued at $1,230 per person.

-Note: The 2018 summer session course offered will be MEJO 602 Mass Communication Education in the Secondary School.
+Note: The 2019 summer session course offered will be MEJO 490: Teaching Broadcast Journalism in the Secondary School.
 Priority deadline for applications is April 1.
-Course dates are July 8 to 14.
+Course dates are July 7 to 13.

 - The Columbia Scholastic Press Association is an international student press association that provides student journalists and faculty advisers with workshops and conventions, opportunities to submit student work in contests and idea exchanges in order to promote journalistic values.

 - JEA supports scholastic journalism by providing students and advisers with resources and educational opportunities.
 Resources include lesson plans, certification, curriculum development, mentoring and more.